 An easy barbecue sauce meets all your saucing needs.
 Feature it in marinades, meat or poultry topping, dipping sauce, and many other savory dishes of your choice.

-Next summer cookout or backyard party, bring this mouth-watering barbecue sauce and rest assured you’ll always have enough sauce to serve the crowd, even if your ketchup runs out.
+Next summer cookout or backyard party, bring this mouth-watering barbecue sauce as a match with your potato salad and other dishes.
+Make sure you’ll always have enough sauce to serve the crowd, even if your ketchup runs out.

 If you’re a vegetarian who misses smoky flavors, a combo of fries and barbecue sauce hits the spot and satisfies your cravings.
 So what are you waiting for?
 Put that bottle of barbecue sauce in your fridge to work now!